North Shropshire College: Walford campus

 Walford Campus is the agricultural, engineering and horticultural campus of the college.
 It also has the Harris Centre, state-of-the-art teaching accommodation for small animal care, veterinary medicine and horticulture.
 Opened officially by the Princess Royal in October 2007, this £2.7 million centre incorporates a range of 'eco-friendly' features, with over £350,000 spent on sustainable technologies, winning it the Royal Institution of Chartered Surveyors' regional award for sustainability in May 2007.

 Former campuses

 The Shipley Centre was situated in Gardenlands, Shipley and offered animal management, animal care, child care and flower arranging courses.
 Due to poor uptake of places for the 2018-2019 academic year, the centre was closed in 2018.

 The Talbot Campus was situated on the Whitchurch Business Park and was the third campus prior to the merger.
 The Campus was closed after the merger and its courses were integrated into the Oswestry and Walford Campuses.

-Some courses were offered at Wem Library in partnership with Shropshire Council Library Services.
-The library is situated in the centre of Wem, and the partnership provided local learning opportunities to the people of Wem and the surrounding area.
-Due to poor uptake of places for the 2018-2019 academic year, provision at the centre was closed in 2018.